 Diversity for Community Committee

 The College of Education is committed to diversity in the broadest sense of the term.
 This committee demonstrates the consistency and permanency of the college's commitment to diversity, caring and ethics that are part of the vision and mission of the College of Education.
-The purpose of the Diversity for Community Committee is to address matters pertaining to diversity issues (using the term diversity as defined in the Principles of Community adopted by the university and college.)
+The purpose of the Diversity for Community Committee (DCC) is to address matters pertaining to diversity issues (using the term diversity as defined in the Principles of Community adopted by the university and college.)

 Areas of responsibility for the committee include setting priorities for the college's diversity initiatives; working with college committees and departments on issues that have college-wide implications; establishing guidelines for the allocation and use of designated funds; providing leadership and policy recommendations in diversity issues; initiating, implementing and evaluating diversity initiatives in the college; and acting as liaison on university-wide committees addressing diversity, when requested or appointed.